Here’s how you can find the best flight deals

-Flights are probably the most important part of planning a trip and I always consider my trip confirmed once I book my flight.
-It is a big factor and unless you have suitable flights or transport, things can be very tricky but thanks to modern day technology, there are so many tools available that make life easier (and sometime more complicated).
+Flights are probably the most important part of planning a trip.
+I always consider my trip confirmed once I book my flight.
+It is a big factor and unless you have suitable flights or transport, things can be very tricky.
+But, thanks to modern-day technology, there are so many tools available that make life easier (and sometimes more complicated).

-I think I wouldn’t be able to travel the way I do without some tricks I learnt over the years and I always start planning a trip by checking the flights to any place.
+I think, I wouldn’t be able to travel the way I do without some tricks I learnt over the years and I always start planning a trip by checking the flights to any place.
 I have shared as much info as I can below but give me a shout if you find something new and exciting or something you guys use that I haven’t listed below.
-I will try to explain what to look for when bookings flights and how to get the best deals.

 Clear Your Browser Cache

-This is very important.
+The first to do to find the best flight deals is to clear your browser cache.
 The cookies stored by your browser tell the websites that you have been looking for those flights and the prices go up so always clear your browser cache before checking flights or doing anything that requires bookings.
+There has been evidence this isn’t true but hey does it hurt to clean up a little anyway?

 Use Comparison Websites

-Comparison Websites are the best source of good flight options and my favourite is Skyscanner.
+Comparison Websites are the best source of finding good flight deals and my favourite is Skyscanner.
 There are so many websites available and they offer good choices like Skiplagged but I have always found Skyscanner to be the most reliable especially when it comes to adjusting the options.
+Another option is Momondo.

-Tip: If you are not sure where to go within your budget, in the destinations section enter ‘Everywhere’ and then dates and it will show you the flight options starting from the cheapest.
+Tip: If you are not sure where to go within your budget, in the destinations section enter ‘Everywhere’, the dates and it will show you the flight options starting from the cheapest.

-This is the best option for finding good and affordable flights and it saves you from a lot of other issues like overcrowdings and expensive accommodation.
+This is the best option for finding good deals on flights, it saves you from a lot of other issues like overcrowding and expensive accommodation.
 I love travelling in the beginning of the season or towards the end.
-Tickets are much cheaper at the end of September or mid April compared to June or July for Europe.
-I love how it gives me the freedom to see more locals and roam freely in a less crowded place be it beach or the city.
+Tickets are much cheaper at the end of September or mid-April compared to June or July for Europe.
+I love how it gives me the freedom to see more locals and roam freely in a less crowded place be it a beach or the city.

 Budget vs. Luxury Airlines

 This is something of a choice that you make based on your taste.
-Personally I don’t care and go for the most convenient and affordable option.
-For short distance flights it doesn’t matter to a large extent which airline you go with but this becomes a bigger concern for long haul flights.
-I would recommend going with a slightly more expensive but better equipped airline for long haul flights (DUH!
+Personally, I don’t care and go for the most convenient and affordable option.
+For short-distance flights, it doesn’t matter to a large extent which airline you go with but this becomes a bigger concern for long haul flights.
+I would recommend going with a slightly more expensive but better-equipped airline for long haul flights (DUH!
 Why am I even telling you that, you guys are smart enough!).
+You can learn more about managing your budget here.

 Agencies vs. Direct Bookings